25prabhu10/notes/docs/Languages/JavaScript/Libraries/Axios.md

   status: 200,

   // `statusText` is the HTTP status message from the server response
-  // As of HTTP/2 status text is blank or unsupported.
+  // As of HTTP/2 status text is blank or unsupported
   // (HTTP/2 RFC: https://www.rfc-editor.org/rfc/rfc7540#section-8.1.2.4)
   statusText: 'OK',

   // `headers` the HTTP headers that the server responded with
-  // All header names are lower cased and can be accessed using the bracket notation.
+  // All header names are lower cased and can be accessed using the bracket notation
   // Example: `response.headers['content-type']`
   headers: {},